 Performance Based Question for A+ (plus)

-Here we will look at a PBQ in the CertBlaster for A+ exam 220-1002 with a scenario that falls under A+ 220-1002 exam objective 1.5 “Given a scenario, use Microsoft operating system features and tools.”
+Here we will look at a PBQ in the CertBlaster for the A+ exam with a scenario that falls under “Given a scenario, use Microsoft operating system features and tools.”

 This is how the scenario is spelled out.

 “Your customer was given a PC from his office to use at home, three hard disks were added and initialized.
 The PC is configured for RAID 1 now.
 He is not satisfied with the hard disk read/write speed.
 He uses data-intensive applications for work that requires optimal drive performance.
 He is more concerned about performance, and redundancy is unimportant.
 He wants the machine configured to provide maximum storage space and speed using up all of the available drive space in the machine.
 Configure the drives to best suit the customer’s needs when you’re finished click Submit.”